-- 16.1 We will take appropriate steps, in conjunction with our partners and relevant agencies, to enforce this policy.
-Action will be taken in line with our Anti-Social Behaviour Policy. - 16.2 Whether or not permission has been given, if staff become aware that pets are causing a nuisance, hazard, or danger, or are neglected and we have concerns about their welfare we will take reasonable and proportionate action which could include the following: - Withdrawal of permission to keep the pet, if previously given, or written clarification that permission cannot be given. - Reporting concerns to the RSPCA or other agencies. - Written/final written warning of breach of tenancy agreement. - Liaison with Surrey Police, potentially leading to police action. - Acceptable Behaviour/Animal Behaviour Contract. - Community Protection Warning/Notice. - Application for an Injunction to prevent Nuisance and Annoyance. - Possession proceedings which could result in demotion or eviction. - 16.3 Without prejudice to any other action we may take, permission to keep a pet may be withdrawn at any time if the terms of permission are not complied with or the tenant breaches a condition of their tenancy agreement. - 16.4 Permission will also be withdrawn following conviction of an offence under animal welfare legislation.
+We will take appropriate steps, in conjunction with our partners and relevant agencies, to enforce this policy.
+Action will be taken in line with our Anti-Social Behaviour Policy.
+Whether or not permission has been given, if staff become aware that pets are causing a nuisance, hazard, or danger, or are neglected and we have concerns about their welfare we will take reasonable and proportionate action which could include the following:

+- Withdrawal of permission to keep the pet, if previously given, or written clarification that permission cannot be given. - Reporting concerns to the RSPCA or other agencies. - Written/final written warning of breach of tenancy agreement. - Liaison with Surrey Police, potentially leading to police action. - Acceptable Behaviour/Animal Behaviour Contract. - Community Protection Warning/Notice. - Application for an Injunction to prevent Nuisance and Annoyance. - Possession proceedings which could result in demotion or eviction.

-17. Consultation, communication and training
+Without prejudice to any other action we may take, permission to keep a pet may be withdrawn at any time if the terms of permission are not complied with or the tenant breaches a condition of their tenancy agreement.

+Permission will also be withdrawn following conviction of an offence under animal welfare legislation.

+6. Consultation and communication

-- 17.1 RBC will provide clear and comprehensive advice and information to residents, with an aim for a single point of contact. - 17.2 Runnymede Council tenants and Leaseholders, the Dogs Trust, the RSPCA, and a range of Council staff, including Legal and Environmental Health colleagues, were consulted in the preparation of this policy.
+Runnymede Council tenants and Leaseholders, the Dogs Trust, the RSPCA, and a range of Council staff, including Legal and Environmental Health colleagues, were consulted in the preparation of this policy.

-18. Monitoring and performance management
+7. Monitoring and performance management